Logo

 5.

-Richard Meier is the second cousin of Peter Eisenman, an architect, theorist, and fellow member of The New York Five.
+Richard Meier is a second cousin of Peter Eisenman, an architect, theorist, and fellow member of The New York Five.

 6.

-In New York City, Richard Meier worked for Skidmore, Owings and Merrill briefly in 1959, and then for Marcel Breuer for three years, prior to starting his own practice in 1963.
+In New York City, Richard Meier worked briefly in 1959 for Skidmore, Owings and Merrill, and then for three years for Marcel Breuer before starting his own firm in 1963.

 7.